Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

   -   **Car:** After buying a car, you suddenly start to consider its brand the most reliable and find minor flaws in all others: "that one has an outdated design, and the other one uses too much gas."

 -   **How to recognize:**
-  -   If, after a purchase, you start actively looking for positive reviews of the product or trying to convince friends who didn't ask how great it is—this is probably it.
+  -   If, after a purchase, you start actively looking for positive reviews of the product or trying to convince friends who didn't ask how great it is — this is probably it.
   -   Pay attention if you start criticizing alternatives that seemed perfectly fine to you just yesterday.
   -   This isn't always a bad thing!
 It's a psychological defense mechanism.
 But it's useful to understand when it kicks in.